-Mark Gilchrest, an Australian Army officer and Featured Contributor at The Strategy Piece makes a great point in his article ‘Reconsidering Rear Area Security’ – it is a mistake to think that the battle ends where the ‘rear area’ begins.
+Mark Gilchrest, an Australian Army officer and Featured Contributor at The Strategy Bridge makes a great point in his article ‘Reconsidering Rear Area Security’ – it is a mistake to think that the battle ends where the ‘rear area’ begins.
 Furthermore, in the non-linear battlefield that we believe we face in the future, planning for rear area combat must be a focus ‘because it can never be assured that the threat has been removed’.

 ‘It is therefore important to progress from envisaging rear area security solely as the protection of command and control and logistics nodes rear of the forward troops.
 Instead it must be viewed as a comprehensive, wide-area approach to combat operations against a similarly mobile adversary that envisages cohesive security from front to rear across a broad and probably porous frontage.’